qsdfo/automatic_arrangement/README.md

     ]

 #### Defining a specific configuration for a model
-DEFINED_CONFIG allows to run a specific configuration which is defined in the *get_static_config()*.
-For instance, if you want to test a particular configuration for the FGgru model, you have to edit the *get_static_config()* method defined in the *acidano/acidano/models/lop/binary/FGgru.py* file.
+DEFINED_CONFIG allows to run a configurations defined in the dictionnary *configs* at the top of *main_random_search.py*.

 ### Generating
 Call